Grain Free Coconut Cupcakes, Keto Friendly

 When You Bake with Coconut Flour

 When you bake with coconut flour, you must use a lot more eggs, as coconut flour absorbs liquid.
-I used six for 12 cupcakes.
-It’s also better to replace butter to with avocado oil (or a baking coconut oil) because you need that liquid and moisture.
+I used six eggs for 12 cupcakes.
+It’s also better to replace butter with avocado oil (or a baking coconut oil) because you need that liquid and moisture.

 My original recipe makes giant cupcakes; this recipe makes 12 small cupcakes, but if you’re here to cut sugar, calories and carbs, this is happiness.

 I won second place in a big cupcake contest in Nashville with my secret ingredient.
 Nutmeg.
 A few dashes of freshly ground nutmeg marries well with coconut and I put it in the batter and the frosting.
 On another occasion I made these same cupcakes, skipped the nutmeg and added raspberries to the frosting.
+You could also fill these cupcakes with my sugar free meyer lemon curd

 Frosting Grain Free Coconut Cupcakes